mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 ## Completed

+***

+## Archive

+- [ ] Email travel agent mark about the flights
 - [ ] We want to test out optical photons from the centre of the sphere and see how the size of scintillator, size of flat spot, and size of collection area change the light collection
 - [ ] [[Collect evidence that the sphere on SiPM shows better light collection than the cylinder on PMT, and that it has an isotropic response.]]
 - [ ] Bug Tom to get his PSD circuit and play with it
 - [ ] Simulate the 6 mm sipm and diff flat spots
 - [ ] Look at opensource code on safecast github for the M5 stack thing
+- [ ] Make a timeline for Andy, and mostly ask Clint how quick he can make things
+- [ ] Test what happens to files when power is removed, when stack is turned off, etc
+- [ ] Restart new file every 30 mins or so
+- [ ] Currently writing to disk after each event, lets find a way to add to a buffer and then save to disk every n second (n=5?)
+- [ ] Let's save all events to a buffer for 5 seconds, then pause interrupts and write to file, then clear buffer and restart interrupts
+- [ ] Any operation on log files needs to stop interrupts and then start them again
 - [ ] Parameterise the flat spot size in the simulation and make the .mac file that can run it
 - [ ] Find a switch for Clint to order.
 3mm pitch.
 3 pins, through hole mounting.
 - [ ] Test what the stack does when 5V power is abruptly removed.
 Does it seamlessly switch to battery?